-Join the California Coalition for Women Prisoners (CCWP) in our statewide campaign to DROP LWOP and secure sentence commutations for all people serving Life Without Parole (LWOP) in California.
+Join our statewide campaign to DROP LWOP and secure sentence commutations for all people serving Life Without Parole (LWOP) in California.

 Over 5000 people are serving LWOP sentences in California prisons.
 People of color are disproportionately sentenced to LWOP and of the nearly 200 people serving LWOP in CA women’s prisons, the overwhelming majority are survivors of abuse, including intimate partner battering, childhood abuse, sexual violence, and sex trafficking.
 You can learn about their stories through A Living Chance – the digital storytelling project that helped start the DROP LWOP Campaign.